near/near-api-js/CONTRIBUTING.md

 Each time we publish a version of the package we also publish a version of the [TypeDocs](https://docs.near.org/tools/near-api-js/reference).

 - If you touch the public API please make sure the TypeDocs reflect your changes well.
-- If you just want to fix the TypeDocs for current version, let us know in the PR and we'll publish your fix.
+- If you just want to fix the TypeDocs for current version, let us know in the PR, and we'll publish your fix onto the current TypeDocs.
 - For past versions of the library - we accept TypeDocs fixes only if they are significant (for example security-related warnings and edge-cases, or things that are fundamentally wrong).

 ### Tests

 Please include unit tests for any public api you add or touch.
-We use [Jest](https://jestjs.io/) for that.
+We use [Jest](https://jestjs.io/) for tests.

 ### What Happens Next?